ryan-shirley/Vehicle-Checklist-Web-App-MERN/README.md

 This is a 4th year Computer Science project.
 Part of a JavaScript module with this project focusing on creating a full stack application using the MERN stack.
-It is a vehicle checklist progressing web app with a focus on HGV (Heavy Goods Vehicle).
+It is a vehicle checklist progressive web app with a focus on HGV (Heavy Goods Vehicle).

 For deployment Heroku and MongoDB Atlas was used.